AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

 }
 ```

 With this example, interacting with the tile will bring up the fortune teller image and message, and set the mail flag `DHSeenFortuneTellerImage`.
 Whenever Content Patcher refreshes its patches, the interaction to bring up the image and description will vanish.
+You can specify a custom update rate as seen [here](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide.md#how-often-are-patch-changes-applied).

 You could also use this for any kind of conditional patch that checks for a mail flag.